Stand Treatment Prescription Definitions

 Reserve, Old Growth

-Stand is reserved because it is a designated old growth stand.
+The stand is reserved because it is a designated old growth stand.

 Reserve, Future Old Growth

-Stand is reserved because it is a designated future old growth stand.
+The stand is reserved because it is a designated future old growth stand.

 Regeneration Harvest

-General category for timber harvest methods that are designed to prepare a stand for natural (natural seeding/sprouting) or artificial (planting/seeding) regeneration.
+Harvest is designed to prepare a stand for natural (natural seeding/sprouting) or artificial (planting/seeding) regeneration.

 Even-Aged Regen Harvest

-Clearcut- with Reserves
+Clear Cut with Reserves

-Clearcut-w/Rsrv Natural Seeding
+Clear Cut–with Rsrv– Natural Seeding

 Seed Tree

-Seed Tree- with Reserves
+Seed Tree–with Reserves

 Seed Tree-Interm Cuts

-The initial harvest(s) from which seed trees are left standing.
+Seed trees are left standing.

-Seed Tree-w/Rsrv-Interm Cut
+Seed Tree–with Rsrv–Interm Cut

 Seed Tree-Final Harvest

-Seed Tree-w/Rsrv-Final Harvest
+Seed Tree–with Rsrv–Final Harvest

 Shelterwood